Gov. McAuliffe Weighs In on State Budget

-Democratic Governor Terry McAuliffe is calling on Republican lawmakers to make changes to the state budget.
+Democratic Governor Terry McAuliffe is calling on Republican lawmakers to make some changes to the state budget.

 "I've been very happy with the budget.
 I want to thank the members of the General Assembly.
 We are very close on a lot of issues," said the governor.